 Dental students are exposed to an extensive amount of information daily.
-To increase retention of PV/MMP curricula, the IPPF will send Patient Educators to a minimum of 19 U.S. dental schools to provide an emotional appeal to students.
+To increase retention of PV/MMP curricula, the IPPF will send Patient Educators to U.S. dental schools to provide an emotional appeal to students.
 Patient Educators share their personal journey toward receiving a PV/MMP diagnosis.
 Dental students are encouraged to attend these lectures, share their experience with peers and on social media, and put PV/MMP on their radar for when they are in future practice.

 Because of their direct relationship with patients, dental hygienists play an important role in the IPPF Awareness Campaign by providing proper care in dental maintenance to PV/MMP patients, spreading awareness, and sharing key symptom recognition messages with other oral health care providers.
 Dental hygienists can read about PV/MMP care and maintenance tips in an April 2014 article in the American Dental Hygienists’ Association’s Access Magazine.
 Dental hygienists should introduce every patient with PV/MMP to the IPPF.